sergeyprokhorenko/6NF_DSL/README.md

 ```

 ### Snapshot Query
 The primary key entity_id is preserved.
-Window functions are used.
+Window functions are applied.

 ```sql